FJThiel/amd_error_demo/README.md

 # AMD OpenGL Vertex Shader/Buffer issue
 Minimal (not-) working demo, demonstrating unexpected behaviour on AMD cards.

-# UPDATE
-Issue seems to be fixed now (Driver Version 18.4.1)

 ## Issue:
 When color values are passed as RGB888 to the Shader it only passes the first 4096 correct.
 After that, the renderer will use random values